asad6202/ip-protect-py/replit.md

 - **Docker**: Optional containerization for PostgreSQL with pgvector

 ## Third-party Libraries
-- **Backend**: FastAPI, asyncpg, SQLAlchemy, pandas for data processing, BeautifulSoup4 and lxml for web scraping, requests for HTTP client, PyPDF2 for PDF text extraction
+- **Backend**: FastAPI, asyncpg, SQLAlchemy, pandas for data processing, BeautifulSoup4 and lxml for web scraping, requests for HTTP client, PyPDF2 for PDF text extraction, Pillow (PIL) for image compression and processing
 - **Frontend**: React Query for API state management, Axios for HTTP requests, react-hook-form with Zod validation
 - **UI Components**: Radix UI primitives with shadcn/ui design system